 How do you decide what flavors to make?

 I am most often inspired by the food that I eat.
-Living in New Orleans, I have the opportunity to eat food at some of the finest and creative restaurants run by chefs who are continually experimenting with new flavors.
+I have lived in and near several food-centric cities, including New Orleans, Columbus (OH), Baltimore and DC.
+Living in these cities has provided the opportunity to eat food at some of the finest and creative restaurants run by chefs who are continually experimenting with new flavors.
 When I eat a new dish, I often think to myself, “Could this be an ice cream flavor?”
 I have been surprised with the results of some of my experiments, including Basil Ice Cream and Lemon Beet Yogurt.
-I am also inspired by creative ice cream artisans including Jeni’s Splendid Ice Cream in Columbus, Ohio and Creole Creamery here in New Orleans.
+I am also inspired by creative ice cream artisans including Jeni’s Splendid Ice Cream in Columbus, Ohio and Creole Creamery in New Orleans.

 What is your favorite recipe?

-Some of my favorite scoop recipes are surprisingly sorbet recipes – Pear Champagne Sorbet and Blueberry Mojito Sorbet (picture in the banner of my blog).
-My favorite milky scoops are Basil Ice Cream, Lemon Blueberry Yogurt, and White Nectarine Sherbet.
+Some of my favorite scoop recipes are surprisingly sorbet recipes – Peach Bergamot Sorbet and Blueberry Mojito Sorbet.
+Some of my favorite milky scoops are Basil Ice Cream, Cookies & Cream, Pink Grapefruit Ice Cream, Chocolate Peanut Butter, and White Nectarine Sherbet.

 How much ice cream do your recipes make?